CISecurity/CCPA-Docs/docs/Configuration Guide.md

 	- Java versions 9+ will receive “WARNING: An illegal reflective access operation has occurred”.
 This can be ignored and will not halt the assessment.
 	- OpenJDK (free and open-source) implementations are supported.
 We have found this [website](https://adoptopenjdk.net/) easy to navigate.
 The official source is [OpenJDK](https://openjdk.java.net).

-**Recommended Minimum**:
+### Recommended Minimum:

 Depending on your organization's use of CIS-CAT Pro Assessor, the actual server specifications mentioned below could vary.

 - 2 GHz dual processor
 - 4 GB of RAM

-Properties
 --------

+## Properties

 Multiple system properties exist in the file `assessor-cli.properties` (located in `config` folder) to provide additional functionality.
 For any property value updates to take effect, the CIS-CAT Pro Assessor application must be re-started.

 | Property Name          | Data Type   |   Description |
 | -----------------------| ---------- | ------------- |